IC has a version of the C function printf for formatted

 Example 4: Printing a floating point number.
 The following statement

-prints the value of the floating point variable n
+prints the value of the floating point variable n as a floating

 point number.